-10 Questions to Ask Before Taking Disease-Modifying Drug
+10 Questions to Ask Before Taking a Disease-Modifying Drug

 Taking a disease-modifying drug requires taking the drug exactly as directed, including dosages and timing.
 Other factors may include taking the drug with food, injection location or any other specific instructions for your doctor.